howtographql/howtographql/content/frontend/react-relay/6-more-mutations-and-updating-the-store.md

 title: More Mutations and Updating the Store
 videoId: yfercdQVFFk
 duration: 14
+question: "What's the purpose of the 'updater' and 'optimisticUpdater' functions?"
+answers: ["They allow to update the state of your React components after the response for a query was received", "They allow to update the UI after the response for a query was received", "They allow to update the UI after a mutation was performed", "They allow to update the Relay Store after mutation was performed."]
+correctAnswer: 3
 ---

 The next piece of functionality that you'll implement is the voting feature!
 Authenticated users are allowed to submit a vote for a link.
 The most upvoted links will later be displayed on a separate route!